vc1492a/PyNomaly/readme.md

 ## Research
 PyNomaly has been used in the following research:

 - Y. Zhao and M.K.
 Hryniewicki, "XGBOD: Improving Supervised Outlier Detection with Unsupervised Representation Learning," International Joint Conference on Neural Networks (IJCNN), IEEE, 2018.
-Accepted, to appear.

 Please reference PyNomaly if used in research.
 If your research is missing from this list and should be listed,